 Students may only participate in one sport per sports season.
-Special cases which would allow student participation in a second sport during the same season without causing overlapping practice or game sessions may be presented to the athletic director and high school principal for possible approval on a case-by-case basis and an understanding that only one letter could be earned during a sports season.
+Special cases which allow student participation in a second sport during the same season without causing overlapping practice or game sessions may be presented to the athletic director and high school principal for possible approval on a case-by-case basis.

 Any student athlete who plans to participate in an intercollegiate athletic program at a Division I or Division II college or university must register with the NCAA Eligibility Center.
-Interested students should see a counselor for a registration form, which includes a fee payable to the NCAA.
 Registration with the Eligibility Center will enable the student to be recruited by college coaching staffs; to be considered for athletic scholarships; and to be eligible to participate in the sports program.
 These forms should be filed as early as possible in the junior or senior year.

 SCHOLASTIC PROGRESS